carry2web/DesoScamReport/README.md

 * 📦 **Floating UI**: Precise positioning via `@floating-ui/react`
 * 🧱 **Scalable Structure**: Clean folder structure for extending easily

+### 🧠 **State Management with React Query**

+This starter uses [**TanStack React Query**](https://tanstack.com/query/latest) for efficient, declarative data fetching and caching.

+✅ Benefits:
+* Smart caching and deduplication of network requests
+* Declarative `useQuery` / `useMutation` hooks
+* Built-in error/loading states
+* React Query Devtools support (optional)

+Usage examples include:
+- Fetching user profiles by public key or username
+- Fetching posts and comments (infinite loading supported)
+- Managing UI state like comment visibility using cached keys

+Query keys are centralized in `/queries/queryKeys.js` and UI keys in `/queries/uiKeys.js` for consistency and maintainability.

+> 🔧 Profile editing and mutations are planned and will use `invalidateQueries()` for cache synchronization.

 ## 🚀 Getting Started

 ### 1. Clone the repository